liferoad/beamllm/README.md

 [pipeline.py](https://github.com/liferoad/beamllm/blob/main/beamllm/pipeline.py) defines the Beam pipeline.
 [config.py](https://github.com/liferoad/beamllm/blob/main/beamllm/config.py) configures the model information.

 [chat.py](https://github.com/liferoad/beamllm/blob/main/beamllm/chat.py) provides a simple chat interface.
 It basically publishes the user's message to the input Pub/Sub topic by adding one unique session id and keeps listening the response from the output topic.

+Note in order to run `gemma_instruct_2b_en`, `g2-standard-4` with L4 GPUs must be used.

-One example output is,
+One example output from `FLAN-T5-small` is,

 ```bash
 Listening for messages on projects/apache-beam-testing/subscriptions/llm_output-32555ae3-e8b1-4977-a7db-015f22ee2c51..